 We meet at Moorfield Hall, Hartshill Road, Shard End, Birmingham, B34 6QX from 7.30 to 9.30pm on the second Monday of every month.
 There is a nominal charge of £3.00 to cover the costs of hall hire and refreshments.
-Our next meetings will be held on 12th November and 10th December 2018 and then 14th January 2019, which will be next year already.
-If you have any queries, please contact Julien Webb at email@example.com.
+Our next meetings will be held on 14th January, 11th February and 11th March 2019.
+So we’ll do it all again next year (oh yes we will).
+If you have any queries please contact Julien Webb at email@example.com

 Angela Baker, Model Reporter